h-lakkad1998/post-checklist/README.md

 # post-checklist
-This repo. tells you about how to make WordPress live site secure.
+This repo. tells you about how to make WordPress site secure.
 Please read the .readme file.